 Notes

-- Make sure to not over roast the besan, else it can burn.
-You really have to keep stirring and watching the besan while making these ladoo.
-It only takes a minute for the besan from being perfectly cooked to burning, so be careful at the final stages.
+- Make sure not to over-roast the besan, or else it can burn.
+You have to keep stirring and watching the besan while making these ladoo.
+It only takes a minute for the besan to go from being perfectly cooked to burning, so be careful in the final stages.

 Hi Meeta- I have found roasting besan in a microwave provides as good results as on the stove top but is way less laborious.